coalaura/lugo/README.md

 * `lugo.diagnostics.emptyBlock`: Toggle hints for empty blocks (e.g., `do end`).
 * `lugo.diagnostics.formatString`: Toggle diagnostics for `string.format` argument counts.
 * `lugo.diagnostics.typeCheck`: Toggle strict type checking for operations like calling numbers or indexing non-tables.
+* `lugo.diagnostics.redundantParameter`: Toggle diagnostics for passing more arguments to a function than it accepts.
+* `lugo.diagnostics.redundantValue`: Toggle diagnostics for assigning more values than there are variables.
+* `lugo.diagnostics.redundantReturn`: Toggle diagnostics for empty return statements at the very end of a function.
+* `lugo.diagnostics.loopVarMutation`: Toggle diagnostics for mutating a loop variable inside the loop body.
+* `lugo.diagnostics.incorrectVararg`: Toggle diagnostics for using the vararg `...` expression outside of a vararg function.
+* `lugo.diagnostics.shadowingLoopVar`: Toggle diagnostics when a loop variable shadows an outer local or global variable.
+* `lugo.diagnostics.unreachableElse`: Toggle diagnostics for unreachable `elseif` or `else` branches.
 * `lugo.diagnostics.deprecated`: Toggle warnings for usage of `@deprecated` symbols.

 **Editor Features**
+* `lugo.completion.suggestFunctionParams`: Automatically insert function parameters as snippets when autocompleting a function call.
 * `lugo.inlayHints.parameterNames`: Enable inline parameter name hints for function and method calls.
 * `lugo.inlayHints.suppressWhenArgumentMatchesName`: Suppress parameter name hints when the argument name exactly matches the parameter name (e.g., avoiding `pSource: pSource`).
 * `lugo.inlayHints.implicitSelf`: Enable inline `self` hints for method definitions using the colon syntax.